Posts

 Image

-There’s something strange about how God works with His people.
-He doesn’t lead them from mountaintop to mountaintop.
-He leads them from Egypt to the desert.
-He calls them out of bondage and then, instead of directly into a land flowing with milk and honey, He walks them straight into sand and silence.
-That’s not a mistake.
-It’s a pattern.
-And Yeshua?
-Same path.
-Immediately after being baptized and hearing the voice of His Father declare, “This is My beloved Son,” the Spirit doesn’t lead Him to the synagogue or the city gates.
-The Spirit leads Him into the wilderness.
-The exact same wilderness.
-Dry, cracked, and empty on purpose.
+There is something strange about the way God works with His people.
+He does not lead them from mountaintop to mountaintop, He leads them from Egypt into the desert.
+He calls them out of bondage and then, instead of taking them directly into a land flowing with milk and honey , He brings them into sand and silence.
+That is not a mistake; it is a pattern.
+God does not rush the heart or the soul, and He does not hand freedom before the heart is ready to receive it.
+He waits, He guides, and He shapes.
+Sometimes the place of promise is not where the journey ends, but where it begins to form you.
+And Yeshua, same path.
+Immediately after being baptized and hearing the voice of His Father declare, “This is My beloved Son,” the Spirit does not lead Him to the synagogue or the city gates, the Spirit leads Him into the wilderness.
+The exact same wilderness, dry, cracked, and empty on purpose.
 Why?
-Because it’s never been about the dryness.
-It’s been about what happens there.
-The Hebrew word for wilderness is midbar .
-It comes from the root dabar , which means word or to speak .
-Right in the middle of the barren place is the very thing we think we’re missing: the word of God .
-The midbar is not where God is silent.
-It’s where He finally has yo...
+Because it has never been about the dryness; it has always been about what happens there .
+The tes...

 Left-Handed Ehud